ltricot/cluster/README.md

         ...
 ```

+Metrics must be implemented in Numba.

 `cluster` uses [Hamerly's algorithm](https://cs.baylor.edu/~hamerly/papers/sdm_2010.pdf) to compute Lloyd's iteration.
 Initialization is performed using a version of K-Means++ wherein candidate clusters are sampled from a subset of the dataset.
 Relying on the law of large numbers.

+## TODO

+- [ ] Generic version of Hamerly & LLoyd which do not use Numba to allow the clustering of arbitrary objects
+- [ ] Triangular & non triangular metrics, using a decorator ; different metrics use different algorithms
+- [ ] Implement some bregman divergences
+- [ ] Choose different algo based on problem instance characteristics